XZzYassin/pact-lang.org/docs/beginner/testing-pact-code-in-the-sdk.md

     * <a href="https://github.com/kadena-io/pact-lang.org-code/blob/master/test-in-sdk/2-challenges/3-call-functions/3.1-generate-data/solution.repl" target="_blank">Solution</a>

 !!!
 Note
-       If you have not already completed the <a href="./beginner/project-loans\.html"target="_blank">Project: Loans tutorial</a>, try working through this tutorial to build the entire Loans smart contract for yourself!
+       If you have not already completed the <a href="./beginner/project-loans.html" target="_blank">Project: Loans tutorial</a>, try working through this tutorial to build the entire Loans smart contract for yourself!

 ### **3.2.
 Read Loans**